Faith Loves Company

 At its core, people pleasing is about putting others’ needs, expectations, or desires above your own.
 It can seem like kindness or thoughtfulness, but it often stems from a deeper fear of rejection or conflict.

-The reality is that people pleasing leaves you feeling drained, unfulfilled, and stuck in relationships that feel unbalanced and more like obligations than connections.
+The outcome is that people pleasing can leave you feeling drained, unfulfilled, and stuck in relationships that feel unbalanced and more like obligations than connections.
+Cue the bitterness and burnout.

 How to Spot People Pleasing

-Some signs are obvious, but others are sneakier.
+Some signs of people pleasing are obvious, but others are sneakier.

 Obvious Signs of People Pleasing